LK-Insights/Cyclistic_BikeShare/Bike-Share_Case_Study.md

 The Google Data Analytics Professional Certificate uses a methodology for data analysis which involves 6 phrases:  ASK, PREPARE, PROCESS, ANALYSE, SHARE AND ACT

 ## Ask – Understanding the project and problem that needs solving <br>
-Business Task: Define the Problem:
+Business Task: Define the Problem:<br>
 The challenge at hand is to create a data-driven marketing campaign that will effectively convert casual riders of Cyclistic, a bike-share company in Chicago, into annual riders.
 The future success of Cyclistic heavily relies on maximizing the number of annual riderships.
-The director of marketing, Lily Moreno, envisions a comprehensive strategy that not only attracts new customers but also capitalizes on the existing awareness of the Cyclistic program among casual riders.
+The director of marketing, Lily Moreno, envisions a comprehensive strategy that not only attracts new customers but also capitalizes on the existing awareness of the Cyclistic program among casual riders.<br>
 The business goal is to understand the behavioral differences between casual riders and annual riders, in order to develop data-driven strategies that encourage casual riders to become annual riders.

 #### Stakeholders: